City of Loveland

 Construction Use Tax Requirements

-The City of Loveland requires that use tax be paid on construction and building materials used or consumed in Loveland.
+The City of Loveland requires that Construction Use Tax be paid on construction and building materials used or consumed within Loveland City Limits according to Section 3.16.160 of the City of Loveland Sales/Use Tax Code.

 Who's Responsible For Paying Use Tax to the City of Loveland?

-Generally, the general contractor will pay a use tax deposit at the time the permit is issued.
-The Building Division will work with contractors, homeowners, and builders to determine building valuation and will collect both city construction use tax at 3.0%, and 0.80% for Larimer County use tax with the permit fees.
-Use tax is based on 50% of the valuation x 3.80% for the use tax deposit.
+Generally, the general contractor will pay a Use Tax deposit at the time the permit is issued.
+The Building Division will work with contractors, homeowners, and builders to determine building valuation and will collect both City of Loveland and Larimer County Construction Use Tax with the permit fees.
+Use tax is based on 50% of the valuation x 3.80% for the Use Tax deposit.

-Every construction project in the city is subject to audit for a period of up to three years after the Certificate of Occupancy has been issued.
+Construction Use Tax Reconciliation is not required by the City of Loveland though every construction project in the City of Loveland is subject to audit for a period of up to three years after the Certificate of Occupancy has been issued.
 The audit process typically reconciles the actual tax due to the amounts paid as an estimate.

-If the invoice is considered to be smaller, does not show an allocation between labor and materials (and it appears that materials and labor are involved), then the City of Loveland may accept the estimated 50% materials-50% labor allocation as a reasonable allocation, making the assumption that this allocation will balance out when combining all of the smaller invoices.
+If the invoice is considered to be smaller, does not show an allocation between labor and materials, and materials and labor appear to be involved, then the City of Loveland may accept the estimated 50% materials/50% labor allocation as a reasonable allocation, making the assumption that this allocation will balance out when combining all of the smaller invoices.

 Forms

-Instructional Video: Everything You Need to Know about the JCR Process
+- Instructional Video: Everything You Need to Know about the JCR Process - Under Review

-Once this data is entered on the form, please e-mail, or feel free to visit at the Civic Center Building, 500 East Third St., Suite 110, Finance Department, Sales Tax Division.
+Once this data is entered on the form, please e-mail it along with the supporting documents, or feel free to visit the Civic Center Building, 500 East Third St., Suite 110, Sales Tax Division.
 Notifications of either taxes or refunds due will be processed as timely as is possible.

-Any questions regarding the completion of these worksheets should be directed to:
+Any questions regarding the completion of these forms should be directed to:

 Pamela Hemingway, Construction Use Tax Specialist